-Co-director and office manager at Hutchinson Software; freelance writing for newspapers and magazines; editing PhD and Master’s theses on Arts, Health and Business topics; and casual academic work at several Australian universities.
+Freelance writing for newspapers and magazines; editing PhD and Master’s theses on Arts, Health and Business topics; and casual academic work at several Australian universities.
 At the University of Canberra, I worked as a research assistant for the Faculty of Health on projects such as The National Evaluation of the Nurse Practitioner – Aged Care Models of Practice Program (writing sections of the formative report, and editing and proofreading the whole report) and for the Cooperative of Healthy Ageing Research and Teaching (editing a booklet of conference abstracts and compiling an annotated bibliography of literature on Teaching Nursing Homes).
 At the University of New England, I presented tutorials for HSNS122 Cultural Competence in Australian Nursing Practice; conducted two-hour workshops and marked assignments for ENCO100 The Craft of Academic Writing; and did marking for ENCO329/529 Publishing and Editing.
 I was also a casual research assistant (specialist workshop facilitator and writing mentor) for a CQUniversity project encouraging overseas students to write about their experiences of studying in Australia.

 May 2012 – November 2012

-Acting editor and senior journalist at The Armidale Express, researching and writing stories, doing sub-editing and layout, updating the website, and mentoring younger journalists.
+Acting editor and senior journalist at the Armidale Express, researching and writing stories, doing sub-editing and layout, updating the website, and mentoring younger journalists.
 From July-September I was the acting editor leading a team of six to produce four newspapers a week and the quarterly gloss magazine, Seasons.

 June 2009 – May 2012

-Working part-time as a journalist at The Armidale Express, I also published freelance pieces in national newspapers and journals including a front page story for the Sydney Morning Herald , a two-page interview feature commissioned by the Herald’s literary editor, and a 6000 word article shortlisted for Australia’s premier essay prize and published in Australian Book Review.
+Working part-time as a journalist at the Armidale Express, I also published freelance pieces in national newspapers and journals including a front page story for the Sydney Morning Herald , a two-page interview feature commissioned by the Herald’s literary editor, and a 6000 word article shortlisted for Australia’s premier essay prize and published in Australian Book Review.
 In May, 2010, I was the writer-in-residence and workshop presenter for a three-day writing retreat held on North Keppel Island, Queensland, Memory and Memoir: Writing your Life.

 July 2011 – April 2012